H4HWV2011/msjarvis-public-docs/thesis/03-mountainshares-dao.md

 Within **polymathmatic geography** and the **Quantarithmia** framework, MountainShares is a DAO‑based economic and governance system designed to keep value, voice, and decision‑making rooted in Appalachian communities, beginning in and around Mount Hope, West Virginia.
 It is intentionally positioned as a community‑governed project that operates alongside, not in place of, existing banks, credit unions, or regulated financial institutions.
 In the current deployment, MountainShares operates on the same production GBIM, GeoDB, Chroma, and `local_resources` stack described in the instrumentation chapters, using those structures for live benefits and governance queries.

 Within the thesis, MountainShares serves as the institutional case study where Quantarithmia's spatial‑justice commitments and Ms. Jarvis's GBIM‑powered analysis are translated into concrete rules, roles, and processes.
-The GBIM corpus—maintained in the PostgreSQL 16 `msjarvisgis` database (port 5432) with 5,416,522 verified beliefs organized across nine epistemic axes—provides the spatial and institutional grounding for MountainShares governance analysis, risk assessment, and community accountability mechanisms.
+The GBIM corpus — maintained in the PostgreSQL 16 `msjarvisgis` database (port 5432) with **5,416,522 verified beliefs** organized across nine epistemic axes — provides the spatial and institutional grounding for MountainShares governance analysis, risk assessment, and community accountability mechanisms.

 > **Governance corpus — ★ CONFIRMED LIVE March 26, 2026.** The complete MountainShares DAO governance documentation is fully ingested into the `governance_rag` ChromaDB collection (**643 chunks, semantically indexed and retrieval-verified**).
 The ingested corpus includes:
 >